 Food and drink

 A disciplined grocery-first traveler can keep food near $30 to $55 per day.
 That usually means breakfast from a supermarket, a packed lunch, and one casual meal out or a simple prepared meal.
-Mid-range spending is more like $60 to $110 per day, which allows for café stops, a solid dinner, and maybe a drink.
+Mid-range spending runs more like $60 to $110 per day, which allows for café stops, a solid dinner, and maybe a drink.
 A more experience-driven food budget can hit $130 to $220 per day without much effort.

 Activities

-This is the most optional category, but it is also where Iceland becomes Iceland.
+This is the most optional category, but it’s also where Iceland becomes Iceland.
 A low-cost day built around waterfalls, black sand beaches, geothermal areas, and scenic drives might cost almost nothing beyond transport and parking.
 A lagoon visit, whale watch, glacier hike, snowmobile ride, horseback tour, or guided ice cave day can shift your total by $80 to $300-plus.

-That is why one day in Iceland may cost $160 and the next $420, even on the same trip.
+That’s why one day in Iceland may cost $160 and the next $420, even on the same trip.
 Free nature is abundant.
 Signature experiences are not cheap.

 Sample daily budgets